 - This red glow game camera is known for fast detection speeds and 16-month battery life.
 Night pictures are blurry but overall, above average.
 Easy programming will get the camera up and running in no time. - TCP Staff

-The Force 10 has completely taken the 2016 trail camera market by storm.
-Incredible speed and battery life, mixed in with a camera that costs $110 has made this one of the best values you can currently buy.
+The Force 10 has completely taken the trail camera market by storm.
+Incredible speed and battery life, mixed in with a camera that costs $110 have made this one of the best values you can currently buy.

 Daytime pictures display very good color and depth.
 The only thing we have seen is moderate blurring on moving animals when the cameras are placed in shady areas.